yast/yast.github.io/_posts/2020-12-24-modernizing-autoyast-result.md

 ## Improved scripting support

-Apart from introducing support for ERB, as described in the previous section, we have improved script handling.
+Apart from introducing support for ERB, as described in the previous section, we improved script handling.
 Until now, Shell, Perl and Python were the only supported scripting languages.
-We have removed this limitation and now you can use any interpreter available at installation time.
+We removed this limitation and now you can use any interpreter available at installation time.
 Moreover, it is possible to pass custom options to the interpreter.

 ```xml
 <intepreter>/usr/bin/bash -x</interpreter>
 ```

-Additionally, we have fixed a few issues and extended the error handling to inform the user when the script did not run successfully.
+Additionally, we fixed a few issues and extended the error handling to inform the user when the script did not run successfully.